user95401/curly-eureka/README.md

  - strToLower

 ### mapped-hooks
-just some stolen thins for minhook
+just some stolen things for minhook